Children's Hospital is part of the UPMC family.

-The waiting period can be a very difficult time for your entire family, with so many questions about the future up in the air.
+The organ transplant waiting period can be a very difficult time for your entire family, with so many questions about the future up in the air.
 One thing you may wonder about during this time is how it is decided which person on the list will receive a donor organ first.
 Below is some information about the national organ transplant waiting list.

-There are plenty of myths and misconceptions about the waiting list.
+There are plenty of myths and misconceptions about the organ donation waiting list.
 One of the most common is the belief that the famous or rich make it to the top of the list faster than others.
 This is not true.
 According to The United Network for Organ Sharing (UNOS), the nonprofit charitable organization that maintains the nation's organ transplant waiting list under contract with the Health Resources and Services Administration of the U.S. Department of Health and Human Services, the organ allocation system is "blind to wealth or social status."
 Who gets a particular organ is based on a number of factors, including blood type, severity of illness, age, gender, race, etc.